Fitting quantum noise models to tomography data: Introduction

 \subsection{Related work on assessing non-Markovian noise}

 The nature of non-Markovian noise has been investigated from a variety of perspectives and with a number of different approaches (cfr. review papers~\cite{RivasMarkReview,Addis_2014,LiHaWi18} and the introduction of~\cite{ChruManiscalco14}).
 One of the principal ways to quantifying non-Markovianity is based on \emph{divisibility}~\cite{WolfDivisibility,Hou11}, i.e., the property of a channel encoding evolution from time $t_0$ to $t_1$ to be implemented as a concatenation of channels from time $t_0$ to $t$ and $t$ to $t_1$ for any $t \in [t_0,t_1]$.
 Indeed, a channel which is Markovian, in the Lindblad sense, is also divisible.
-However, the converse is not necessarily true.\footnote{The property of being `infinitesimal divisible' is known to be equivalent to time-dependent Markovianity, but that is a stronger requirement than divisibility (see~\cite{WolfDivisibility}).}
+However, the converse is not necessarily true.\footnote{The property of being `infinitesimal divisible' is known to be equivalent to time-dependent Markovianity, but that is a stronger requirement than divisibility (see~\cite{WolfDivisibility}).} In \cite{PhysRevLett.123.040401} the authors tackle the problem of defining divisibility in an operational manner, and demonstrate that their operational definition of divisibility gives a stricter test of Markovianity than a purely mathematical definition; however they note that operational divisibility still does not imply Markovianity.

 The original measure of non-Markovianity~\cite{Markdynamics08}, on which this work builds, determines whether the observed tomographic data is consistent with a time-independent Markovian master equation.
-If not, it provides a quantitative measure of how far the observed dynamics is from the closest Markoviant trajectory.
+If not, it provides a quantitative measure of how far the observed dynamics is from the closest Markovian trajectory.
 This task (and also that of determining finite divisibility) was shown to be NP-hard in general~\cite{CEW09,Bausch16}, but efficiently (classically) computable for any fixed Hilbert space dimension.